 Dan Forrest’s best-known work, Requiem for the Living, combines liturgical and non-liturgical texts in a powerful five-movement (40 minute) work that projects a wide range of meaningful expression- from deep sorrow, to the vanity and pain of existence, to a plea for mercy, and a celebration of eternal light and rest.
 The work stands on its own in any concert, but is especially moving for at All Saints or Good Friday.
 Scored for mixed choir with child and/or mezzo soprano solo, and tenor solo, with instrumentation available for full orchestra, medium orchestra with organ, or chamber ensemble with organ.

-Quickly becoming Dan’s best-known work, Requiem for the Living is a 40-minute, 5-movement work published by Hinshaw Music.
-Information below includes details of the three instrumentation options, ordering information, program notes, texts, and notable performances.
+Information below includes details of the three instrumentation options, ordering information, downloadable program notes, and texts.

 Available in three versions:

 - Chamber Ensemble: flute/oboe/horn (optional)/perc (1 player)/ harp**/violin/cello with organ.

 - Expanded Chamber Ensemble* (combines the winds, harp**, and organ parts from the chamber ensemble version with the strings and percussion parts from the orchestral version): flute/oboe/horn (optional)/perc (1 player)/timpani (optional)***/harp/strings (recommended minimum 3-4.3-18.104.22.168) with organ.

 - *This is the version performed by Bel Canto on Youtube and iTunes.